 The Epiphany On Lost Mine Trail-Big Bend National Park April 2016

+After a year of rehabilitation, I was ready to test my return to good health and ascending Lost Mine Trail 50 years after my first ascent was the challenge.
 The round trip hike is listed at 3 hours.
 In 1966 I ran most of the way and completed the ascent and descent in two hours.
-In 2016 the trip took 5 hours with many stops in which I was bent over -hands to knees.
+In 2016 the trip took 5 hours with many stops in which I was bent over hands to knees.

 Two hours later at 1:15 P.M.
 I started my journey up the Lost Mine Trail.
 I use the word “journey” because this hike included some unexpected symbolic overtones that forever changed my perspective of life.